-Provide a well-landscaped garden setting including substantial front setbacks that accommodate deep planted canopy trees.
+- Provide a well-landscaped garden setting including substantial front setbacks that accommodate deep planted canopy trees. - Manage transition on existing streets by contributing to a low scale (two-storey) streetscape character, with upper floors recessed.

-- Minimise the visual impact of development from adjoining residential sites. - Avoid boundary to boundary development, to minimise impacts on adjoining properties and the residential streetscape character (walls-on-boundary may be provided on one side of the development only). - Provide adequate separation between buildings to achieve a high level of internal amenity for existing and future occupants of apartments and to minimise impacts on existing lower scale residential sites.
+- > Minimise the visual impact of development from adjoining residential sites. - > Avoid boundary to boundary development, to minimise impacts on adjoining properties and the residential streetscape character (walls-on-boundary may be provided on one side of the development only). - Provide adequate separation between buildings to achieve a high level of internal amenity for existing and future occupants of apartments and to minimise impacts on existing lower scale residential sites.
 Minimum side setback of 6m for secluded private open space at upper floors (side-facing balconies strongly discouraged).
 Otherwise, side setbacks in accordance with standard requirements of the Glen Eira Planning Scheme.
 REAR SETBACK